Gazanging

-Following the late-2000s financial crisis, the British residential property market became increasingly uncertain.
+After the 2008 financial crisis, the British residential property market became increasingly uncertain.
 In contrast to Scotland and the United States, the England and Wales property market's volatility stems from the fact that a seller's acceptance of the buyer's offer is not legally binding until contracts are exchanged.
 This is a result of the Law of Property (Miscellaneous Provisions) Act 1989 s.2, requiring that a contract for the sale of land must be in writing.
 This precept of English law dates back to the Statute of Frauds of 1677, and is intended to prevent dishonesty.

 It can take as long as 3 months from acceptance of the offer for the conveyancing to be completed, during which time the property market could increase in value sufficiently that the seller believes they could get a better price by pulling out and listing their property again, gazanging the buyer.